rei/radix-vue/README.md

 # Radix Vue

 ## REI Notes
-This is a fork of the [radix-vue](https://github.com/unovue/radix-vue) repository.
+- This is a fork of the [radix-vue](https://github.com/unovue/radix-vue) repository.
 This package is currently used by the Cedar team.
+- Requirements: `pnpm`
+- Developer workflow: run `pnpm install`, make changes, build with `pnpm build`, commit all changes.

 ## REI Changes
 ### 2024-12-03